TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 {% include_relative _includes/double_pie.html %}

 <div align="justify">
-<p>We suppose that the anonymous emails sent to Hillary are possibly confidential, that the sender is erased by the State Department before release.
+<p>The anonymous emails sent to Hillary are possibly more confidential, that the sender is erased by the State Department before release.
 Almost all of them are released partially.</p>
 </div>
 &nbsp;

 <font size="+1"><b>Hillary as sender VS Hillary as receiver</b></font>